mlocati/powershell-phpmanager/README.md

 Since the list of valid CA certificates changes over time, you should execute `Update-PhpCAInfo` on a regular basis.
 In addition, `Update-PhpCAInfo` can optionally add your custom CA certificates to the list of official CA certificates.

+### Installing Composer

+You can install [Composer](https://getcomposer.org/) with the command `Install-Composer`.
+`Install-Composer` is able to add `composer` to the path, so that you can execute it from any location.
+Type `Get-Help -Detailed Install-Composer` for more details.

 ### Inspecting a PHP extension DLL file

 `Get-PhpExtension` is able to inspect a DLL file of a PHP extension: